Thursday, 9 November 2017

 LEGENDS

 It is believed that a Yogi Pundarika created a Nandhavan and worshiped Perumal and Thayar with “Thulasi- துளசி”- which are grown in the Nandhavanam.
-Satisfied with his devotion Perumal and Thayar gave darshan, hence the Perumal is called as “Pundarikaksha Perumal”.
+Satisfied with his devotion, Perumal and Thayar gave darshan, hence, the Perumal is called “Pundarikaksha Perumal”.

 Sibi Chakravarthy Garudalwar and Markandeyar worshiped Perumal of this temple.
-As per the Sthala Purana Perumal is in the form of Swetha Varaha ( white swine / pig ), hence Perumal is called as Swethapuri Nathar and also this place was called as Swethapuri Kshethram.
+As per the Sthala Purana, Perumal is in the form of Swetha Varaha (white swine/pig); hence, Perumal is called Swethapuri Nathar, and also, this place was called Swethapuri Kshethram.

-It was believed that Sri Ramanujar and Vedanta Desikar stayed and worshiped Perumal of this temple.
-Also this is the birth place of Bhaktar Uyykondar.
-The prakaras are separated by high raised walls, It was told that this temple was used during wars as fort.
+It is believed that Sri Ramanujar and Vedanta Desikar stayed and worshiped Perumal of this temple.
+Also, this is the birthplace of Bhaktar Uyykondar.
+The prakaras are separated by high raised walls.
+It was said that this temple was used as a fort.

-Balipeedam pooja is offered to Pundarikakshan Perumal for the financial wellness, prosperity and improvement in life.
+Balipeeda Pooja is offered to Pundarikakshan Perumal for financial wellness, prosperity, and life improvement.

-The legend behind the Uttarayana ( Kubera ) and Dakshinayana ( Yama ) entrances.
-It is believed that this two entrances signifies, the birth and death of any athma.
-When it enters through these entrances Jeevatma experiences the Paramathma ie the supreme.
-Hence it is believed that, during the starting of Uttarayana, Paramathma will be as Suryanarayana and end of Dakshinayana will be as Govindan.
+The legend behind the Uttarayana (Kubera) and Dakshinayana (Yama) entrances.
+It is believed that these two entrances signify the birth and death of any athma.
+When it enters through these entrances, Jeevatma experiences the Paramathma, ie, the supreme.
+Hence, it is believed that, during the start of Uttarayana, Paramathma will be as Suryanarayana, and the end of Dakshinayana will be as Govindan.

 POOJAS AND CELEBRATIONS

-Apart from regular poojas , Annual Brahmotsavam will be celebrated in the month Panguni on Thiruvonam star day ( March – April ), Grand festival will be celebrated on Chitra Pournami day ( April – May ), Krishna Jayanthi in the month Aani ( Aug – Sep ) and all important Vaishnava festivals.
+Apart from regular poojas, Annual Brahmotsavam will be celebrated in the month of Panguni on Thiruvonam star day (March – April), Grand festival will be celebrated on Chitra Pournami day (April – May), Krishna Jayanthi in the month of Aani (Aug – Sep), and all important Vaishnava festivals.

 The Utsavars